 - Butter – I love butter!
 The butter will add richness to the flavor.
 You can never go wrong with butter.
 Use salted or unsalted butter.

-Step 2: How to make fudgesicles or fudge pops
+Step 2: How to make homemade fudgesicles or fudge pops

 Begin by adding the milk, white granulated sugar, and cornstarch to a medium sauce pot and whisk them together.